 These facts leave Canada well equipped to rebuild its position in the market and even grab market share from those other countries.
 Whether that market share comes from the Middle East will depend on a series of factors, from changes to political relationships to the ability of the source countries to recover from the pandemic.

-The growth in student visa applications from the Middle East suggests interest in studying in Canada remains strong in the region.
+The growth in study permit applications from the Middle East suggests interest in studying in Canada remains strong in the region.
 Keeping in mind the challenges outlined above, I see a good chance for a strong rebound in the Levant countries, with the potential for escalating growth.
 The GCC countries remain a high-interest market, with the potential to send many more students to Canada, but I see this as a longer-term effort requiring considerable attention from schools and government.

 Co-Founder and Chief Marketing Officer (CMO)